Mrmesmerized/Toxic-Word-Detection-Project/README.md

 Ensure you have the following installed:
 - Python 3.6 or higher
 - Jupyter Notebook or Jupyter Lab
-- Required Python packages (listed below)
+- Required Python packages (check requirements.txt)

 ### Installation